-Original Contemporary Wildlife Portrait Painting by Artist Diane Griffiths.
+Original Contemporary Wildlife Gorilla Portrait Painting

 I was lucky enough to visit London Zoo shortly after this baby gorilla was born.
 It was a tough challenge to battle my way to the front of the crowds in order to take some photos.
 With reduced light and reflections off the glass on top of this – I only captured a handful of shots, the best of which I have captured in this painting.

 I was enthralled by his expression, looking up at one of his parents for reassurance.
 By taking away the colour I wanted the focus to be completely on the drawing and the resulting personality of the baby gorilla.

 I was very excited to get started on this piece.
 The beginning was exciting and inspiring, but then it usually is.
 I covered the canvas in a layer of black and left it to dry.
 In the meantime I grided up my baby gorilla and sketched him on on tracing paper.
 I then transferred the outline from the tracing paper straight onto the canvas.

 The benefit of using tracing paper rather than griding and drawing my gorilla directly onto the canvas is that I only had to use minimal pencil marks on the canvas.
 This left most of the black untouched and I was free to start building up the white outline in paint.
 In the above you can see my first pass at capturing the gorilla.